 The long lost Trylon and Perisphere were the symbol and centerpiece of New York City’s 1939 World’s Fair in Flushing Meadows-Corona Park.
 The two structures sat at the center of the fairground’s radial street grid and were featured in just about every form of souvenir you could think of, from pins and ashtrays to salt and pepper shakers and lamps.
 Miniature replicas of the iconic Trylon and Perisphere were built in Times Square to advertise the fair and provide information to inquiring guests.
 While neither the miniature nor the full-size versions of the Trylon and Perisphere exist today, there are still many remnants of both New York City’s 1939 and 1964 World’s Fairs.
-You can learn more about these remnants, and the history of the fairs, on our upcoming virtual or in-person walking tours led by Untapped’s Chief Experience Officer and World’s Fair expert, Justin Rivers!
+You can learn more about these remnants, and the history of the fairs, on Untapped New York’s in-person walking tours led by Untapped’s Chief Experience Officer and World’s Fair expert, Justin Rivers!

 Image Courtesy of the NYPL